grubersjoe/github-contributions-api/README.md

 ![CI](https://github.com/grubersjoe/github-contributions-api/actions/workflows/test.yml/badge.svg)

-A simple API that returns number of GitHub contributions based on a users GitHub profile.
+An API that returns the number of GitHub contributions by scraping a user's GitHub profile.
 This API is used by
 [React GitHub Calendar](https://github.com/grubersjoe/react-github-calendar)
 (React component).